neuroinformatics-unit/NeuroBlueprint/docs/source/index.md

 **NeuroBlueprint** is a folder structure specification for (systems) neuroscience research projects.
 It is inspired by, and based on the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/), widely used in human neuroimaging.

 The [NeuroBlueprint specification](specification.md) provides a set of rules and guidelines for project folder organisation, ensuring consistent data management within and between labs.
 The focus is on ensuring minimal overhead for researchers.
+If you are interested in further standardisation, making your data even more XXX, then check out our page on XXX FAIR PRINCIPLES.

 **NeuroBlueprint** is being developed at the [Sainsbury Wellcome Centre (SWC) for Neural Circuits and Behaviour](https://www.sainsburywellcome.org/) by members of the [Neuroinformatics Unit (NIU)](https://neuroinformatics.dev/).
 As such, it prioritizes interoperability with NIU-developed data analysis tools.